 When selecting a kayak for inshore fishing, you’ll want stability, tracking, and the ability to access shallow water.
 Imagine standing up, sight casting at tailing red fish in 8 inches of water.
 It can be one of the most rewarding kayak fishing experiences.

-These features will help you cover water quickly while being able to go stealth and slowly patrol the flats.
+These sit on top kayak features will help you cover water quickly while being able to go stealth and slowly patrol the flats.

 These are 5 of our favorite kayaks for inshore fishing: (In no particular order)